sp-hk2ldn/tw/README.md

 * `If username doesnt exist then get data via network if possible`.
 *    `Update database and display latest information`.
 * `Bind value of latest available data emission to the UI`.
-* `If unable to update from network show the user an indicative error`.
+* `If no local data and unable to update from network, then show the user an indicative error`.

 ### Git strategy